E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 ```bash
 sudo apt install -y iverilog gtkwave yosys opensta
 ```
-➡️ That’s all you need on Linux.
+➡️ That’s all you need on Linux Ubuntu 22.04.5 and earlier.
+(Latest version of Ubuntu i.e. 24.04 does not support opensta yet)

 ---